Three-dimensional systems

 To state a position in a three-dimensional reference system

 The fundament for all spatial information is the reference system.
-To give positions, determination of three dimensions is required, normally in a three-dimensional right-angled coordinate system (X,Y,Z), also known as a Cartesian coordinate system.
-Positions can be converted into geodetic coordinates – latitude and longitude – which, together with the height above the ellipsoid, define the three-dimensional position.
+Normally, to state positions, we rely on a three-dimensional orthogonal (right-angled) coordinate system (X,Y,Z).
+This system is known as a Cartesian coordinate system.
+It is possible to convert these positions into geodetic coordinates, namely latitude and longitude.
+These, along with height above the ellipsoid, collectively define a location's three-dimensional position in a more intuitively understandable way.

 Further information about ellipsoids and three-dimensional reference systems (pdf, in Swedish, new window).